How DAL (Delta Air Lines) Makes Money in 2025: A Deep-Dive With Income Statement

 - Net Income: $1.42B (+11.4% YoY, 8.5% net margin)

-- DAL converts a significant portion of sales into profit due to its scale, pricing power, and operational leverage.
+- DAL converts a significant portion of sales into profit due to its scale, pricing power, and disciplined cost management.

 What Drives DAL's Money Machine?

-- Airline Revenue: Over 91% of revenue comes from passenger and cargo operations, with premium cabins and international routes as key drivers.
+- Airline Revenue: Over 91% of revenue comes from passenger and cargo operations, underpinned by strong demand and premium offerings.

 Visualizing DAL's Financial Flows